 Raccoons share common origins with bears, and they originally resided in forests near waterways.
 Like their cousins, raccoons are true omnivores who consume a wide array of foods, consisting of nuts, seeds, fruits, eggs, insects, frogs, and crayfish.
+Jackson MI raccoon removal near me can find an experienced technician in your area.
 They will eat whatever is readily available, utilizing their dexterous paws to pluck morsels from small hiding places.

 A raccoon’s forefeet are very nimble and resemble human hands with their 5 slender fingers.
 Extremely independent and somewhat solitary animals, raccoons are nocturnal.